Medical Malpractice Attorney In Phoenix

-Medical malpractice cases are some of the most fiercely fought pieces of litigation.
-This is the result, in part, of the fact that the reputation of a doctor or hospital may be at stake.
-Even if the doctor’s insurance carrier is going to foot the bill for any damages, the doctor may feel that a verdict in favor of one his or her former patients, indicating that the doctor committed malpractice, may well have an adverse effect upon the doctor’s medical practice and his or her ability to attract new patients or to keep existing patients.
+Medical malpractice cases are some of the most fiercely contested types of litigation.
+This is because the reputation of a doctor or hospital may be at stake.
+Even if the doctor’s insurance carrier is going to foot the bill for any damages, the doctor may feel that a malpractice verdict in favor of one his or her former patients could have an adverse effect upon the doctor’s medical practice and his or her ability to attract new patients or to keep existing patients.

-This does not mean that all, or even most, medical malpractice cases have to be fought tooth and nail to the bitter end, including a jury trial.
-The right plaintiff’s medical malpractice lawyer can turn the doctor’s fears regarding his or her future practice into an advantage.
-By developing a strong case, so strong that the doctor (with the help and prodding of his/her defense attorney) will realize that the chances of an adverse jury verdict are sufficient that the doctor risks additional bad publicity if the case does not settle prior to trial.
-In much the same way, your attorney should do everything within his/her power to demonstrate to the insurance company that a fair settlement avoids the risks of placing the matter in the hands of the jury.
+This does not mean that all, or even most, medical malpractice cases have to be hard-fought or result in a jury trial.
+The right plaintiff’s medical malpractice lawyer can use a doctor’s fears about his or her reputation and future practice as an advantage.
+By developing an extremely strong case, the doctor and his/her defense team may realize that the chances of an adverse jury verdict are sufficient, and that the doctor risks additional bad publicity if the case does not settle prior to trial.
+In much the same way, your attorney should do everything within his/her power to demonstrate to the insurance company that a fair settlement avoids the risks of placing the matter in the hands of a jury.

 Of course, some cases will go to trial, and because of this, it is important to retain the services of an experienced trial lawyer when you make a claim for medical malpractice.